get_page_template_slug()WP 3.4.0

-Gets the name of the php file, which is set as a template for the specified post.
-If the template for the post is not set empty string will be returned.
+Gets the name of the PHP file that is set as the template for the specified post.

-The template file name is saves to meta-field _wp_page_template (wp_postmeta database table).
-If the real file is located in a subdirectory of the parent or child theme, the value of wp_postmeta will be like this:
+The template file name is stored in the meta-field _wp_page_template (wp_postmeta table).
+If the page template file is located in a subdirectory, then the value will be like:

 No Hooks.